Key Takeaways

 Data-Driven, Science-Savvy Supplement Users

 Evidence-focused consumers typically seek transparent taurine content per serving, third-party testing verification, and dosing ranges that align with published research.
-They appreciate knowing that most cardiovascular studies use 500-3,000 mg daily, while exercise performance research often examines 1,000-2,000 mg pre-workout protocols.
+They appreciate knowing that most cardiovascular studies use 500-3,000 mg daily, while exercise-focused research often examines 1,000–2,000 mg in pre-workout protocols.

 When evaluating studies, consider duration (acute vs chronic effects), sample size, and measured outcomes.
 The best taurine supplement for this demographic provides clear labeling, independent purity testing, and formulations free from unnecessary additives that could confound results.